alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 ### Conclusion

-Although this post only gave a brief introduction to the Activitiy and Fragment transition APIs, you will find that understanding the basics of the transition framework first will greatly speed up the development process in the long-run, especially when writing custom `Transition`s.
-In the next two posts we will cover content transitions and shared element transitions even more in-depth to obtain an even greater understanding of what happens under-the-hood.
+Although this post has only given a brief introduction to the Activitiy and Fragment transition APIs so far, having a solid understanding of the basics of the transition framework will significantly speed up the development process in the long-run, especially when writing custom `Transition`s.
+In the posts that follow, we will cover content transitions and shared element transitions in even more depth to obtain an even greater understanding of what happens under-the-hood.

 As always, thanks for reading!
 Don't hesitate to leave a comment if you have any questions.
 Don't forget to +1 and/or re-share this blog post too!